THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Disney Cruise Dole Whip

-Who wants a Dole Whip without having to stand in line for ages like you do at the Disney Parks?
+Who wants a Dole Whip without having to stand in line for ages as you do at the Disney Parks?

 Now your wish is granted as you can get a Disney Cruise Dole Whip.
 If you want to indulge the cost is $4.95 for the Dole Whip on the Disney ships.